Hong-Ou-Mandel two-photon x-ray states: Abstract

 \section{Abstract}

-We have observed Hong-Ou-Mandel interference of high-brightness synchrotron x-rays with a Mach-Zehnder interferometer, yielding two-photon states of potential interest for x-ray quantum optics.
+We have observed Hong-Ou-Mandel interference of high brightness synchrotron x-rays with a Mach-Zehnder interferometer, yielding two-photon states of potential interest for x-ray quantum optics.

 The essence of single-photon states is perhaps best exemplified by Dirac’s famous claim about Michelson interferometry that “Each photon then interferes only with itself.
 Interference with different photons can never occur”\cite{dirac_principles_1930}.
 Parametric down-conversion (PDC) has since enabled the reliable generation of pairs of photons and interference involving two photons was reported by Hong, Ou, and Mandel (HOM) \cite{hong_measurement_1987}.
-Two indistinguishable photons at separate entrance ports of a beam splitter generate two-photon interference, with destructive interference preventing the two photons from taking different exit paths.
-The Dirac claim was later updated to clarify that two-photon (or multi-photon) states only interfere with themselves.\cite{kim_two-photon_2003,noauthor_multi-photon_2007}.
+Two indistinguishable photons at separate entrance ports of a beam splitter generate two-photon interference, with destructive interference preventing the two photons from taking different exit paths (Fig 1a).
+The Dirac claim was then updated to clarify that two-photon (or multi-photon) states only interfere with themselves \cite{kim_two-photon_2003,noauthor_multi-photon_2007}.
 Multi-photon states are now part of various quantum applications, including teleportation, optical computing, and quantum metrology \cite{bouwmeester_experimental_1997,kok_linear_2007,boto_quantum_2000}.

 Analogous progress with x-ray photons has been quite limited.
 Nearly all x-ray science is still in the Dirac single-photon-interference phase despite the enormous advances at synchrotron and free electron laser sources \cite{stohr_overcoming_2019}.
 The exceptions include Hanbury Brown - Twiss observations and x-ray parametric down-conversion \cite{freund_parametric_1969,hartley_x-ray_2025,gluskin_classical_1999, gorobtsov_diffraction_2018, singer_hanbury_2013, singer_intensity_2014}.
-We report observation of two-photon interference with x-rays.
-Since this produces maximally entangled N00N states (N=2), this first step could lead to the use of entangled x-rays as a practical quantum probe as well as other multi-photon applications \cite{dowling_quantum_2008}.
+There has even been a proposal to employ HOM interference to determine the attosecond pulse duration of PDC-generated x-rays\cite{volkovich_PDC_HOM_2020}.
+Such PDC measurements are technically possible, but are challenging due to experimental count-rates typically below 1 Hz.